linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/16 European Monetary System Union.md

 International Finance

-parameters governing wage, price and output behaviour in the countries studied (France, Italy, Denmark and

-Germany) should have changed, given the discipline of the EMS.
-Giavazzi and Giovannini did not find that

-the statistical relationships changed significantly if mid-1979 was taken as the starting point.
-If the starting

-point was taken as the beginning of 1982, there was some weak evidence of a change in wage and price

-behaviour, providing some support for the anti-in$ation hypothesis. !e authors suggest that because of large

-real depreciations of the lira and franc in 1978, the French and Italian authorities did not have to accept the

-EMS discipline in the early stages of the system.
-Furthermore, it took economic agents time to learn the

-implications of EMS memberships and the authorities time to earn credibility.
-Only then did agents revise

-downwards their wage and price behaviour.

-Overall, it appears that one of the reasons for the lack of conclusive support for the anti-in$ation hypothesis

-is that for the first three years of its operation it is a seriously defective description of the EMS. !e differential

-effects of the second oil shock made authorities very reluctant to accept the discipline of the system, as is amply

-illustrated by the frequent realignments and the French dash for growth in 1981.
-It seems that only a(er 1982

-did policy-makers in France, Denmark, Belgium and Italy decide to subject their economies to disin$ationary

-policies.
-For instance, the French government adopted an austerity package in March 1983 and the Italian

-authorities repealed wage indexation laws in 1984. !e resulting disin$ation led to both a rapid decline in

-EMS in$ation rates and to a greater degree of convergence as compared to the group of non-EMS currencies.
+parameters governing wage, price and output behaviour in the countries studied (France, Italy, Denmark and Germany) should have changed, given the discipline of the EMS.
+Giavazzi and Giovannini did not find that the statistical relationships changed significantly if mid-1979 was taken as the starting point.
+If the starting point was taken as the beginning of 1982, there was some weak evidence of a change in wage and price behaviour, providing some support for the anti-inflation hypothesis.
+The authors suggest that because of large real depreciations of the lira and franc in 1978, the French and Italian authorities did not have to accept the EMS discipline in the early stages of the system.
+Furthermore, it took economic agents time to learn the implications of EMS memberships and the authorities time to earn credibility.
+Only then did agents revise downwards their wage and price behaviour.

+Overall, it appears that one of the reasons for the lack of conclusive support for the anti-inflation hypothesis is that for the first three years of its operation it is a seriously defective description of the EMS.
+The differential effects of the second oil shock made authorities very reluctant to accept the discipline of the system, as is amply illustrated by the frequent realignments and the French dash for growth in 1981.
+It seems that only after 1982 did policy-makers in France, Denmark, Belgium and Italy decide to subject their economies to disinflationary policies.
+For instance, the French government adopted an austerity package in March 1983 and the Italian authorities repealed wage indexation laws in 1984.
+The resulting disinflation led to both a rapid decline in EMS inflation rates and to a greater degree of convergence as compared to the group of non-EMS currencies.

-16.9 INTERVENTION POLICY IN THE EMS
+### 16.9 Intervention Policy in the EMS

-Although the EMS was supposed to result in more symmetry with regard to intervention through the

-mechanism of the ECU divergence indicator, in practice the indicator did not work particularly well.
-A study

-- f intervention within the EMS by Mastropasqua et al. (1988) showed some interesting asymmetries and contrasts with respect to intervention behaviour.
+Although the EMS was supposed to result in more symmetry with regard to intervention through the mechanism of the ECU divergence indicator, in practice the indicator did not work particularly well.
+A study of intervention within the EMS by Mastropasqua et al. (1988) showed some interesting asymmetries and contrasts with respect to intervention behaviour.

-!e Bundesbank was generally very active with regard to non-obligatory **intra-marginal intervention** .
-At

-times, however, particularly when the system was on the verge of realignments (such as in January 1987 and

-the 1992/93 crises) it was prepared to engage in heavy obligatory **marginal intervention** . !e Bundesbank

-was far more active with regard to the dollar exchange rate: it was a large seller of dollars when the dollar

-was appreciating during 1980–85 and a large purchaser when it subsequently fell. !e other ERM countries

-were far more active with regard to intra-marginal intervention and keeping their currencies in line with the

-Deutschmark, which they increasingly used in preference to dollars for such intra-marginal intervention.
+The Bundesbank was generally very active with regard to non-obligatory **intra-marginal intervention**.
+At times, however, particularly when the system was on the verge of realignments (such as in January 1987 and the 1992/93 crises) it was prepared to engage in heavy obligatory **marginal intervention**.
+The Bundesbank was far more active with regard to the dollar exchange rate: it was a large seller of dollars when the dollar was appreciating during 1980–85 and a large purchaser when it subsequently fell.
+The other ERM countries were far more active with regard to intra-marginal intervention and keeping their currencies in line with the Deutschmark, which they increasingly used in preference to dollars for such intra-marginal intervention.

-!e other interesting finding was that the Bundesbank typically sterilized its interventions so that they

-did not affect the German monetary base. !at is, purchases or sales of foreign currency that increased or

-decreased the German money supply were typically offset by sales or purchases of domestic bonds so as to

-neutralize the effect on the German monetary base. !e other EMS countries normally only engaged in partial

-sterilization (30–40%) so that purchases or sales of foreign currency resulted in expansion and contraction of

-their domestic money supplies.
+The other interesting finding was that the Bundesbank typically sterilized its interventions so that they did not affect the German monetary base.
+That is, purchases or sales of foreign currency that increased or decreased the German money supply were typically offset by sales or purchases of domestic bonds so as to neutralize the effect on the German monetary base.
+The other EMS countries normally only engaged in partial sterilization (30–40%) so that purchases or sales of foreign currency resulted in expansion and contraction of their domestic money supplies.

-!e overall picture that emerges is that the Bundesbank managed the external exchange rate of the ERM

-currencies against the dollar, while the rest of the ERM members took responsibility for ensuring that they

-kept their exchange rates in line with the Deutschmark, managing the internal parities.
-In addition, the

-Bundesbank by pursuing a sterilization policy generally did not allow its exchange rate policy to in$uence its

-money supply and its primary objective of domestic price stability.
-On the other hand, other ERM countries

-accepted the discipline of the system by purchasing their currencies when they were weak to keep them in

-line with the Deutschmark and permitting this intervention to result in a contraction in their money supplies.

-400

-The European Monetary System and European Monetary Union

-Nevertheless, Mastropasqua et al. (1988) emphasized that intervention was only one of the means by which

-countries maintained their peg to the Deutschmark. !e most obvious means was to raise their domestic

-interest rates when their currencies were under pressure and lower them when the pressure receded.
-Here,

-again, there was ample evidence that countries other than Germany undertook most of the adjustment burden,

-the Bundesbank proving very reluctant to reduce interest rates when the Deutschmark was strong.
-In practice,

-far from being a symmetrical system it appears that weak currency members accepted the discipline of the
+The overall picture that emerges is that the Bundesbank managed the external exchange rate of the ERM currencies against the dollar, while the rest of the ERM members took responsibility for ensuring that they kept their exchange rates in line with the Deutschmark, managing the internal parities.
+In addition, the Bundesbank by pursuing a sterilization policy generally did not allow its exchange rate policy to influence its money supply and its primary objective of domestic price stability.
+On the other hand, other ERM countries accepted the discipline of the system by purchasing their currencies when they were weak to keep them in line with the Deutschmark and permitting this intervention to result in a contraction in their money supplies.

+Nevertheless, Mastropasqua et al. (1988) emphasized that intervention was only one of the means by which countries maintained their peg to the Deutschmark.
+The most obvious means was to raise their domestic interest rates when their currencies were under pressure and lower them when the pressure receded.
+Here, again, there was ample evidence that countries other than Germany undertook most of the adjustment burden, the Bundesbank proving very reluctant to reduce interest rates when the Deutschmark was strong.
+In practice, far from being a symmetrical system it appears that weak currency members accepted the discipline of the

 EMS both with respect to their intervention and domestic economic policies and were prepared to accept the